axelarnetwork/axelar-amplifier/doc/src/contracts/service_registry.md

 Governance->>+Service Registry: Register Service Governance->>+Service Registry: Authorize Workers

-Worker->>+Service Registry: Register Chain Support Worker->>+Service Registry: Bond Worker Worker->>+Service Registry: Claim Stake
+Worker->>+Service Registry: Bond Worker Worker->>+Service Registry: Register Chain Support

-Service Registry->>Worker: returns BankMsg with amount set to released_bond
 ```

 1. The Governance registers a new service by providing the necessary parameters for the service.
 2. Governance is also responsible for authorizing workers to join the service by sending an `Authorize Workers` message.
-3. Workers register support for specific chains within the service by specifying service name and chain names.
-4. Workers bond to the service, providing stake, by sending a `Bond Worker` message with appropriate funds denominator.
+3. Workers bond to the service, providing stake, by sending a `Bond Worker` message with appropriate funds denominator.
+Note that authorizing and bonding can be done in any order.
-5. Workers can claim released stake with `Claim Stake` message, and the Service Registry responds with a BankMsg containing the released bond.
+4. Workers register support for specific chains within the service by specifying service name and chain names.

+### Notes
+1. For the process of signing, workers need to register their public key in advance to be able to participate,
+ the details of which are available in [`multisig documentation`](multisig.md).